What are the risks of online gaming?

 Change settings/activate parental controls

-Parental controls can help limit what your child sees in a game, and who they can talk to.
-Some popular games such as Roblox and Fortnite have in-built parental controls.
-You can also set parental controls on most game consoles, such as the PS4 or PS5, and the Xbox One
+Parental controls can help limit what your child sees in a game and who they can talk to.
+Some popular games, such as Roblox and Fortnite, have in-built parental controls.
+You can also set parental controls on most game consoles, such as the PS4 or PS5, Nintendo Switch and the Xbox One.
+Don’t forget to activate these parental controls on streaming services as well.

 Monitor your child’s spending

-If you're worried that your child might spend too much money on online games, you can monitor their spending to make sure that there are no problems.
+If you're worried that your child might spend too much on online games and on in-game currencies, monitor their spending to ensure there are no problems.
 This can also help you keep an eye out in case your child gets scammed by someone online.
+Also, be sure to set up two-factor authentication, a security feature that is increasingly being offered by online gambling platforms to help protect user accounts.

 Set ground rules